steinybot/workflows4s/README.md

 # workflows4s

-This repository contains an experiment to provide a bew way for achieveing durable execution in Scala.
+This repository contains an experiment to provide a new way for achieveing durable execution in Scala.

-It tries to merge Temporal's execution model with native event-sourcing while removing the most of the magic from the solution.
+It tries to merge Temporal's execution model with native event-sourcing while removing most of the magic from the solution.

 See the [Example](workflow4s-example/src/main/scala/workflow4s/example) to see the end result.